BenjaminOyarzun17/ProcessProphet/README.md

-# Welcome to Process Prophet!
+# Welcome to Process Prophet 🔮
 Process prophet is a backend server that combines the power of the RMTPP model and process mining techniques.
 In particular, a process twin is created for an existing process that is able to:
 - simulate existing behavior.